tonizemani/sydetre-mistral/README.md

 ## Fine-Tuning Process 🛠️

 The fine-tuning process for SyDeTre involves using the Mistral fine-tuning API with a combination of generated and MIT license datasets.
-The `finetune/` folder includes all necessary scripts and configuration files for replicating the fine-tuning process.
+The `lib/finetuning/` folder includes all necessary scripts for replicating the fine-tuning process.

 ## WandB Results 📈